Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Proposed Photonic Tensor Core Design

-The proposed \oMM photonic tensor core design represents a significant advancement over prior ONNs with superior flexibility, as it is the first integrated photonic arithmetic unit capable of performing matrix multiplication between two \textit{dynamically} encoded optical signals.
-In contrast to most previous designs that only supported MVM, our \oMM enables a one-shot implementation of MM with ultra-high computation parallelism.
-Moreover, leveraging the broadcast ability of light, we maximize the sharing of the modulated signals among multiple \oDot units along the same waveguide to amortize the modulation overhead.
-Specifically, for the $[N_h, N_{\lambda}] \times [N_{\lambda}, N_v]$ matrix-matrix multiplication, the modulation energy cost $E_{mod}$ of our \oMM can be computed as
+To summarize, \oMM inherits the ability to support full-range dynamic operands from \oDot and incorporates a more compact and energy-efficient crossbar-style design.
+Unlike most previous designs supporting only MVM, our \oMM enables one-shot MM with ultra-high computation parallelism.
+Moreover, leveraging the broadcast ability of light, we maximize the intra-core sharing of modulated signals among multiple \oDot units to largely amortize the operand encoding cost.